docs

 | 277CA | Receipt of claims within the 837 | Pre-adjudication acceptance or rejection at the claim level | 30 minutes to 48 hours after submission | Clearinghouse and/or payer |

-The 999 is a syntactic acknowledgment.
-Per the CMS guidance on acknowledgment transactions, the 999 reports whether the EDI envelope itself — the ISA/GS/GE/IEA control structure and the X12 implementation guide constraints — passed validation.
-A 999 rejection means the file did not parse correctly; it is typically a technology problem (wrong delimiter, malformed segment, invalid element value that violates the 005010 schema) rather than a clinical or enrollment problem.
-A 999 acceptance does not mean the claims inside the file are valid — it means the container was readable.
-The 277CA cannot report syntax errors, which is why both transactions exist.
+The **999** is a syntactic acknowledgment.
+Per the CMS guidance on acknowledgment transactions, it reports whether the EDI envelope — the ISA/GS/GE/IEA control structure and the implementation-guide constraints — passed validation.
+A 999 rejection means the file did not parse: a technology problem (wrong delimiter, malformed segment, an element value that violates the 005010 schema), not a clinical or enrollment one.
+A 999 acceptance means the container was readable, not that the claims inside are valid.
+The 277CA cannot report syntax errors, which is why both exist.

-The 277CA is the claim-level acknowledgment described throughout this guide.
-It operates one layer deeper than the 999: the EDI container was valid, and now the individual claims are being evaluated against pre-adjudication edits — enrollment checks, identifier validation, duplicate detection, code set validity.
-The 277CA is generated separately by the clearinghouse (usually first) and by the payer (usually later).
-A claim can receive a 277CA from Stedi within 30 minutes and then receive a second, more authoritative 277CA from the payer 24 to 48 hours later.
+The **277CA** is the claim-level acknowledgment this guide describes.
+It runs one layer deeper than the 999: the container was valid, and now individual claims are checked against pre-adjudication edits — enrollment, identifier validation, duplicate detection, code-set validity.
+The clearinghouse usually generates one first; the payer generates a later, more authoritative one.
+A claim can get a 277CA from Stedi within 30 minutes and a second from the payer 24 to 48 hours later.
 Both matter.

-The 277 (claim status response, sometimes called 277U for unsolicited or the response to a 276 inquiry) is a different animal entirely.
+The **277 status response** (sometimes 277U for unsolicited, or the reply to a 276) is a different animal.
 It is not a receipt acknowledgment.
-It reports the current status of a claim that has already been received by the payer — where it is in adjudication, whether it is pending or finalized, and in some payer implementations, what the payment or denial status is.
-Billing teams use the 276/277 pair for proactive claim status inquiry on claims that have aged past expected payment timeframes.
-The medical billing software FAQ describes the 276/277 pair as the mechanism for checking claim status on a previously submitted claim; Medi prices 276/277 status inquiries at $0.20 per inquiry.
+It reports the current status of a claim already received — where it is in adjudication, whether it is pending or finalized, and in some implementations the payment or denial status.
+Teams use the 276/277 pair to proactively check claims that have aged past expected payment timeframes.
+The medical billing software FAQ covers the 276/277 pair for checking status on a submitted claim; Medi prices 276/277 status inquiries at $0.20 each.

-Understanding the distinction matters because the corrective action for each is different.
+The distinction matters because the corrective action differs.
 A 999 error is a technology fix.
 A 277CA rejection is a data or enrollment fix at the claim level.
-A 277 status response showing a claim stuck in payer review is a follow-up call to the payer's provider relations line.
+A 277 showing a claim stuck in review is a follow-up call to the payer.

 The timing problem

-The 277CA creates a timing tension that billing teams need to track explicitly.
-Stedi's documentation notes that the first 277CA from the clearinghouse arrives within about 30 minutes of submission.
-The payer's own 277CA may arrive 24 to 48 hours later.
-Some payers batch acknowledgments and deliver them only once or twice daily.
-The 277CA retention window varies by payer — some hold acknowledgments for 14 days, others for 60 calendar days before they are no longer retrievable.
+The 277CA creates a timing tension teams have to track.
+Stedi's documentation notes the first 277CA from the clearinghouse arrives within about 30 minutes.
+The payer's own may follow 24 to 48 hours later, and some payers batch acknowledgments to once or twice daily.
+Retention varies — some payers hold acknowledgments 14 days, others 60 calendar days before they are no longer retrievable.

-The timing problem is this: a rejected claim still consumes time against the timely filing window.
-The filing clock does not pause when a claim is rejected.
+The core issue: a rejected claim still burns time against the timely filing window.
+The filing clock does not pause on rejection.
 A claim submitted on day one and rejected on day three has lost three days.
-If the biller does not catch the rejection and correct it promptly, and the payer's timely filing limit is 90 days (common for commercial payers), the window can close before the corrected claim arrives.
+If the biller misses the rejection and the limit is 90 days (common for commercial payers), the window can close before the corrected claim arrives.

 - Medicare: 12 months from the date of service for most claims

-- Medicaid: varies by state; commonly 90 days, some states as short as 30 days, some extending to 12 months
+- Medicaid: varies by state; commonly 90 days, some as short as 30, some up to 12 months

-- Most commercial payers: 90 to 180 days from the date of service, with some contracts as short as 60 days
+- Most commercial payers: 90 to 180 days from the date of service, some contracts as short as 60

-- Workers' compensation: state-specific; can be as short as 30 days
+- Workers' compensation: state-specific, sometimes as short as 30 days

-The good news is that a 277CA acknowledgment — even a rejected one — can serve as proof of timely filing for appeal purposes.
-When a CO-29 denial (time limit for filing expired) appears on an 835, the original 277CA timestamp is often accepted by payers as documentation that the claim was submitted within the filing window, provided the rejection was a fixable front-end error rather than a failure to submit at all.
+A 277CA acknowledgment — even a rejected one — can serve as proof of timely filing on appeal.
+When a CO-29 denial (time limit for filing expired) appears on an 835, the original 277CA timestamp is often accepted as evidence the claim was submitted within the window, provided the rejection was a fixable front-end error and not a failure to submit at all.
 See the denial management workflow guide for the CO-29 appeal pattern.

-The operational implication is that 277CA monitoring cannot be a periodic batch review.
-Rejections need to surface within hours of arrival, not at the end of the week.
-Claims corrected and resubmitted within 7 days are significantly more likely to be collected than those worked on a weekly or monthly review cycle — not because the payer treats them differently, but because faster turnaround leaves more filing window and more A/R days buffer before the claim ages into a write-off risk.
+So 277CA monitoring cannot be a weekly batch review.
+Rejections need to surface within hours.
+Claims corrected and resubmitted within 7 days are far more likely to be collected than those worked on a weekly or monthly cycle — not because the payer treats them differently, but because faster turnaround leaves more filing window and more A/R buffer before the claim ages into write-off risk.

-A second timing complication: because a clearinghouse 277CA and a payer 277CA arrive at different times and may contain different information, a claim that the clearinghouse accepted (A2 from Stedi) may later be rejected by the payer (A3 from the payer).
-Billing systems that treat the clearinghouse 277CA as final miss the payer's rejection entirely.
-The correct design treats every incoming 277CA — regardless of source — as a claim status update that must be evaluated and, if it is a rejection, queued for follow-up.
+A second complication: because the clearinghouse and payer 277CAs arrive at different times and can disagree, a claim the clearinghouse accepted (A2 from Stedi) may later be rejected by the payer (A3).
+Systems that treat the clearinghouse 277CA as final miss the payer's rejection entirely.
+The right design treats every incoming 277CA, whatever its source, as a claim status update to evaluate and, if it is a rejection, queue for follow-up.

 Where does Medi fit?

 Medi connects 277CA receipt to the claim workflow as an operational signal, not a filing destination.
-When a 277CA arrives — whether from Stedi's clearinghouse layer or from the payer directly — it updates the claim's follow-up status, surfaces rejected claims in the appropriate work queue, and links the rejection's STC codes to the claim record so that the biller who works the rejection sees the reason, the entity at fault, and the original submission context on one screen.
+When a 277CA arrives — from Stedi's clearinghouse layer or the payer directly — it updates the claim's follow-up status, surfaces rejected claims in the right work queue, and links the STC codes to the claim record so the biller sees the reason, the entity at fault, and the original submission context on one screen.

-For a billing company managing dozens of client practices, the value of 277CA integration is visibility across all claims without manual log-checking.
-A rejection on a claim for one practice should not wait for a monthly audit to surface.
-It should appear in the work queue within hours of receipt, attributed to the correct practice and account, with the STC code translated to plain English alongside the raw code.
+For a billing company running dozens of client practices, the value is visibility across all claims without manual log-checking.
+A rejection on one practice's claim should not wait for a monthly audit.
+It should appear in the work queue within hours, attributed to the correct practice and account, with the STC code translated to plain English next to the raw code.

-Medi's honest framing: 277CA monitoring does not prevent rejections.
-Payers will reject claims for enrollment gaps, identifier problems, and format errors regardless of which software submitted them.
+The honest framing: 277CA monitoring does not prevent rejections.
+Payers reject claims for enrollment gaps, identifier problems, and format errors regardless of which software submitted them.
 What the workflow layer controls is how fast rejections surface and how fast they are corrected.
-A rejection that sits unseen for ten days is a cash flow problem.
-A rejection corrected in two days is a routine event.
+A rejection sitting unseen for ten days is a cash flow problem.
+One corrected in two days is a routine event.

 What Medi will not claim: